 - View name – This is the name that will show up in the Views menu to help you identify it.

-After that, it’s time to move on to Page settings:
+After that, move on to Page settings:

 - Create a page – Enable this to have Drupal create an individual page for this view.